Application of Genetic Algorithm to Estimate the Large Angular Scale Features of Cosmic Microwave Background: Methodology

 Now that the terminology is clear, we need to initialize a population.
 The size of the population, \texttt{Popsize}, is fixed by the programmer by \textit{hit-and-trial}.
-A domain of search must be first decided.
-For our GA-ILC, we chose $\{ w_{\text{SS},i} \pm 1\}$ as the domain, hereinafter called ``priors''.
+For our GA-ILC, we chose $[-1, 1]$ as the initial domain for each variable, hereinafter called ``priors''.
+(It must be noted that the priors can only restrict the initial population, or the first generation.
+As the generations progress, it is infeasible -- and quite unnecessary for GA-ILC -- to limit the individual solutions only to a small domain.
+The true limitation is inherently imposed by the largest decimal accuracy required for the problem.)
 The initial population is then uniformly randomly generated.
 The population at any stage of calculation is a 2D array with one dimension containing genes of a single chromosome and the other containing as many as \texttt{Popsize} chromosomes.
 The allele of each gene of each chromosome is determined by generating a (pseudo-) random number between 0 and 1, and according to whether it is less or greater than 1/2.
 This is, in some sense, the coin-toss determination and it is frequently used in this work.
 From the binary population, the decimal population is also found.
 At this point a check is made on whether all the variables in each individual fall within the priors imposed.
+The coin-toss initialization is carried out until all variables in all individuals lie within the priors.
 The number of variables in our GA-ILC, \texttt{N\_var}, is one less than the number of input maps since one of the weights is dependent on the rest of them.